HussienAlidinar/mednoise/README.md

 - **Bug reports:** https://github.com/mednoise/mednoise/issues

 It contains:
-- various algorithms to handle and pre-proces large amounts of medical image metadata
+- various algorithms to handle and pre-process large amounts of medical image metadata
 - a highly tuneable interface for many usecases
 - a complex structure that allows for easy integration into workflow/pipeline management systems